-If there is an expectation I/O timing will be tight, you can enable a pipeline slice at the AXI I/O interface for write requests and responses.
+If you expect I/O timing to be tight, you can enable a pipeline slice at the AXI I/O interface for write requests and responses.
 Similarly, you can enable a pipeline slice at the ASNI write response interface to the internal packetized network.
 In addition to these pipeline slices at the I/O interfaces, the ASNI also has an OPTIONAL internal pipeline slice in the write request and response path.

-If there is an expectation I/O timing will be tight, you can enable a pipeline slice at the AXI I/O interface for read requests and responses.
+If you expect I/O timing to be tight, you can enable a pipeline slice at the AXI I/O interface for read requests and responses.
 Similarly, you can enable a pipeline slice at the ASNI interface to the internal packetized network for both the read request and response path.
 In addition to these pipeline slices at the I/O interfaces, the ASNI also has an OPTIONAL internal pipeline slice in the read request and response path.